 Root rot and over watering is the primary cause of rotted orchid roots.
 Rotted roots will be mushy and brown or black in color.

 If you find a root with the tip of the root slightly mushy and turning black or brown, this means the root is starting to rot.
-It is best to cut off this affected area with sterilized scissors.
-Treat the cut end with ground cinnamon to prevent the rot or infection from spreading further.
+If you aren’t sure if your orchid has root rot, read this guide on how to spot root rot.

 Severely rotted roots will have lost the velamen and outer protective layer of the root.
 When you encounter the severely rotted root, you may find a thin, flat, slimy or slippery outer covering around a thin, stringy orchid root.
 It will practically disintegrate in your fingers when you touch it.